ctag/cpe495/reports/reportTemplate.md

 <!---
 Next Sprint should be a list of tasks that each member is going to work towards for the upcomming week.
+Make sure to email members on Thursday or Friday so that they can respond with their most recent progress.
 -->

 * Christopher Bero: Task